 For a good user experience, a UX product must be:

-This means the design must be created thinking about a positive connection between the user and the product.
-That positive connection is created by taking feedbacks from the users about the product’s design.
+The design must be created thinking about a positive connection between the user and the product.
+That positive connection is made by taking feedback from the users about the product’s design.

 This means that it is easier to use.
 The design is clear to everyone.
-We must think about every person who will use the product, including people with disabilities using the product.
+We must think about every person who will use the product, including people with disabilities.

 We also need to create a design that quickly solves a problem.
 For example, a search icon to help you find the information you are looking for or a map location to help you find an address.